 Conduct Policies & Procedures

-Proscribed conduct may be reported by any member of the residence life staff, public safety staff, Alfred Police Department, or any other individual submitting an account of an incident to the Dean of Student Wellbeing.
-An incident report should be submitted as soon as possible after the event takes place, although the Dean of Student Wellbeing may accept incident reports at any time.
+Proscribed conduct may be reported by any member of the residence life staff, public safety staff, Alfred Police Department, or any other individual submitting an account of an incident to the Dean of Student Experience.
+An incident report should be submitted as soon as possible after the event takes place, although the Dean of Student Experience may accept incident reports at any time.

-- The Dean of Student Wellbeing or designee may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively in an informal resolution conference by mutual consent of the parties involved on a basis acceptable to the University official.
+- The Dean of Student Experience or designee may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively in an informal resolution conference by mutual consent of the parties involved on a basis acceptable to the University official.

 - An informal resolution conference is a meeting between an accused student and the Dean of Student Experience a residence life professional staff member or other designee.
 The purpose of the informal resolution conference is to examine the incident report, listen to the student, discuss circumstances regarding the incident, and hear the student’s concerns.
 Any resolution resulting from an informal resolution conference shall be final and there shall be no right of appeal.